didier-durand/microk8s-kata-containers/README.template.md

 The use of a per-container dedicated kernel and lightweight virtual machines, provided by either [Qemu](https://www.qemu.org/) or [Amazon's Firecracker](https://firecracker-microvm.github.io/), creates a much stronger isolation between the containers themselves and with the host.
 For example, if a container misbehaves and messes up with the kernel resources by overconsuming or corrupting them, it's only **HIS** dedicated kernel that gets damaged, not the unique kernel shared between all containers and host, as when you're using regular containers.
 The picture above shows the clear differences between the two architectures.
 So, Kata Containers are probably the best option currently available for additional security and reliability with untrusted workloads of all kinds (recent versions, external source code, etc.).

 As you would expect, this further level of isolation through additional virtualization comes with a performance / cost penalty but this [comparative study](https://object-storage-ca-ymq-1.vexxhost.net/swift/v1/6e4619c416ff4bd19e1c087f27a43eea/www-assets-prod/presentation-media/kata-containers-and-gvisor-a-quantitave-comparison.pdf) between the performances of raw host performances, *"runc"*, [Google's gVisor](https://gvisor.dev/) containers and Kata Containers demonstrates that the overhead remains quite acceptable in many situations for the additional security that is delivered.
-Look at slides 19 to 26 to get the exact numbers.
+Look at slides 19 to 26 of the linked pdf to get the exact numbers.

 ## Specific Setup